 Schipperkes do not tend to guard their food more than any other breed, but children should never be allowed to touch or remove food while any dog is eating.

 Alone Time Given enough exercise and attention, Schipperke may be able to stay home alone for five to eight hours during the day.
 With too little exercise, the breed may become destructive or bark.
 Crate training can help keep a Schipperke safe while he is home alone.

 13 - 15 years

-Schipperkes don't require excessive grooming or regular trips to the groomers, but weekly brushing—more during seasonal sheds—and occasional baths will help keep the coat healthy.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+Schipperkes don’t require excessive grooming or regular trips to the groomers, but weekly brushing—more during seasonal shedding—and occasional baths will help keep the coat healthy.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.
 Schipperke can be sensitive about having their paws touched, so getting them accustomed to nail trimming early can make it less stressful.

 Common Health Issues